Old Golimar: Demographics

-Old Golimar is the centre of Karachi's Afridi & Sheedi community, who are now naturalized as Pathaans of Afghan descent.
-Sindhi & Baloch of African descent.
+Old Golimar is the centre of Karachi's Afridi and Sheedi community, who are now naturalized as Pathans while Sheedi community is assimilated into Sindhi and Baloch but they are of African descent.

 Infrastructure

 Old Golimar is one of the oldest parts of Karachi.
 It has few schools, substandard hospitals, a poor water system, limited infrastructure and broken roads.

 Politics

-Old Golimar has always been a stronghold of the ruling Pakistan People's Party(PPP).
+Old Golimar has always been a stronghold of the ruling Pakistan People's Party.
 Now, a divide separates young and old.
 Imran Khan Pakistan Tehreek-e-Insaf is popular among the young.

-Corrupt politics has affected the lives of average residents.

 Sports

 Football

-Old Golimar supports some 15 registered football clubs in Old Golimar, including Wali Afridi, Makran Sports, Parwana Sports, Golimar Azad, Balochistan Raiders and Shabbir Memorial etc.
+Old Golimar supports some 15 registered football clubs, including Wali Afridi, Makran Sports, Parwana Sports, Golimar Azad, Balochistan Raiders.